-Consistent with previous loco-manipulation tasks, incorporating symmetry improves soccer dribbling gaits.
-Qualitatively, PPOeqic and PPOaug keep the ball closer to the robot, while PPO often kicks it away and chases it.
-Quantitatively, the hard-constraint PPOeqic achieves an average episodic return of 431.86 ± 1.77 , slightly outperforming PPO (427.02 ± 2.15) and PPOaug (430.49 ± 3.45), suggesting all methods are near saturation in the simulation environment.
+Consistent with previous loco-manipulation task, we observe that incorporating symmetry helps improve soccer dribbling gait.
+Qualitatively, we observe that PPOeqic and PPOaug tend to keep the ball closer to its body, while PPO often kicks ball away and chases it.
+Quantitatively, the hard-constraint PPOeqic policy gets an average episodic return of $431.86 \pm 1.77$ , narrowly outperforming PPO ( $427.02 \pm 2.15$ ) by 1.1% and PPOaug ( $430.49 \pm 3.45$ ), indicating a minor lead possibly because all methods saturate in the simulation environment.